-Operational chemicals/substances for use in the UKCS have to be notified and tested under the Offshore Chemical Notification Scheme (OCNS), administered by BERR using scientific and environmental advice from CEFAS (the Centre for Environment, Fisheries and Aquaculture Science).
-Information required on the OCNS list include a ranking for each chemical (Hazard Quotient (HQ) values or OCNS group) and an indication of whether they would have a adverse environmental effect (Risk Quotient or RQ values).
+Operational chemicals/substances for use in the UKCS have to be notified and tested under the Offshore Chemical Notification Scheme (OCNS), administered by BERR using scientific and environmental advice from CEFAS (the Centre for Environment, Fisheries and Aquaculture Science) and the Fisheries Research Services (FRS) Marine Laboratory, Aberdeen.
+Information required on the OCNS list include a ranking for each chemical (Hazard Quotient (HQ) values or OCNS group) and an indication of whether they would have an adverse environmental effect (Risk Quotient or RQ values).
 HQ values are generated the CHARM (Chemical Hazard Assessment & Risk Management) model and provide an indication of the potential hazard.
 Chemicals are ranked according to their worst-case HQ (Gold (HQ = >0-<1); Silver (>=1-<30); White (>=30-<100); Blue (>=100-<300); Orange (>=300-<1000), and Purple (>=1000).
 Where HQ values cannot be generated using CHARM, chemicals continue to be ranked according to their revised OCNS group (A, B, C, D and E), with Group E representing the least potential hazard.
 Group Z indicates those chemicals with zero discharge.